jal004/KeebCompanion/README.md

 # KeebCompanion
 Web application to practice MySQL, NodeJS, and Express concepts.
-This project contains the development of useful tools for keyboard enthusiasts.
+This project contains the development of four useful tools for keyboard enthusiasts.